Notproginfinix/phhusson-treble_experimentations/Realme-8-5G---Narzo-30-5G.md

  * Headset not detected until you enable "Use alternative way to detect headsets" option in PHH settings
  * TWRP won't work for now
  * Do not flash vbmeta disable on RealmeUI 3.0 and above or else the mobile network will not work.
+ * Due to compatibility issue, fingerprint and face unlock option are missing in some GSI roms (Mostly Android 13 GSIs).

 Tested by members of [Telegram group for these devices](https://t.me/Realme85G_Narzo305G_Official) Template created by @zguithues and @hackintosh5